glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ![Image](images/djadmin.png)
 ???

-But regardless of how much I know or don't know, I still think that this thing right here?
-The Django Admin is just
+And I think the django admin

 ---
 class: middle, center, image
 ![Image](images/djadmin_sparkles.png)

 ???

-oh so awesome.
+is just amazing

 If I jump into a new project, and I need to do something I can just log into the admin
 ---
 class: middle, center, image
 ![Image](images/djuser_super.png)

 ???

-Navigate to the place I want, and view, update, and delete to my hearts desire.
+And jump in and edit something

-But the more I learn about django, the more I learn how the magic works.
+But the more I learn about django, the more I learn how the admin works.

-This lovely insert-model-get-UI is powered by
+It's powered by

 ---
 <br><br><br><br><br>